mikejblair/PredictiveDiabetes/README.md

 ### Diabetes Prediction Analysis using Python

 #### Overview
 This repository contains the code and analysis for a capstone project focused on predicting diabetes using a dataset that includes various health indicators such as age, BMI, blood glucose levels, and more.
-The project was conducted using Python and Jupyter Notebook, and it highlights key data analytics skills including data cleaning, exploratory data analysis, data visualization, and model building.
+The project was conducted using Python and Jupyter Notebook with MatplotLib, Seaborn, Pandas, Statsmodel.api, and SciKit-Learn, and it highlights key data analytics skills including data cleaning, exploratory data analysis, data visualization, and model building.

 #### Skills and Techniques Used